NSHipster/articles/2012-10-08-at-compiler-directives.md

 )
 ```

+* * *

-So if we were to go code-watching for the elusive Objective-C species,
+If we were to go code-watching for the elusive Objective-C species,
 what would we look for?
-That's right:

-- Square brackets
+Square brackets,
-- Ridiculously-long method names
-- `@`'s
+ridiculously-long method names,
+and `@`'s.

 `@`, or "at" sign compiler directives,
 are as central to understanding Objective-C's gestalt
 as its ancestry and underlying mechanisms.
-It's the sugary glue that allows Objective-C to be such an expressive language,
+Those little cinnamon roll glyphs are the sugary glue
+that allows Objective-C to be such a powerful, expressive language,
-and yet still compile all the way down to C.
+and yet still compile down to C.

-Its uses are varied and disparate,
+So varied and disparate are its uses that
-to the point that the only accurate way to describe what `@` means by itself is
+the only accurate way to describe what `@` means on its own is
-"shorthand for something to do with Objective-C".
+_"shorthand for something to do with Objective-C"_.
 They cover a broad range in usefulness and obscurity,
 from staples like `@interface` and `@implementation`
-to ones you could go your whole career without running into,
+to ones you could go your whole career without spotting,
 like `@defs` and `@compatibility_alias`.
 But to anyone aspiring to be an NSHipster,
+knowledge of every `@` directives
-intimate familiarity with `@` directives is tantamount to
+is tantamount to a birder's familiarity with
-a music lover's ability to enumerate the entire Beatles catalog in chronological order
-(and most importantly, having unreasonably strong opinions about each of them).
+the frenetic hovering of a hummigbird,
+the commanding top knot of a Mountain quail, or
+the eponymous "cuckoo" of _Coccyzus americanus_.

 ## Interface & Implementation